Logan Kelly

 The key shift is this: before MCP, an agent's capabilities were determined at deploy time by whatever tools a developer explicitly configured.
 After MCP, an agent's capabilities can be dynamically extended by connecting to MCP servers — some of which the developer chose, some of which may have been added by other users, other systems, or the agent ecosystem itself.

-This is not a hypothetical.
-MCP adoption is moving fast.
-Claude Code implements an MCP client.
+MCP adoption is moving faster than most security teams anticipated.
+Claude Code ships an MCP client.
 Developer tooling is shipping MCP integrations.
-Enterprise platforms are building MCP servers for their internal systems.
-Within the next 12-18 months, it's reasonable to expect that most production agents in sophisticated deployments will have access to significant tool ecosystems via MCP.
+Enterprise platforms are building MCP servers for internal systems.
+Most production agents in sophisticated deployments will have access to significant tool ecosystems via MCP within the next 12–18 months — if they don't already.

 How Does MCP Expand the AI Agent Attack Surface?